NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 - Validation and error prevention
 - Exportable/shareable configuration profiles

+Feature: We want a simpel way for users to be able to contribute their configurations.

 ### Security
 **Purpose:** Comprehensive vulnerability detection and supply chain security management.